 At Whirrakee, we have various solutions to keep your bees strong and healthy throughout winter and during low yield cycles.
-We stock natural irradiated dry pollen in powder form, which ensures that no disease is present, so you can provide much needed protein to your young bees without worry of contamination.
-We now also stock Bee Build Sausages, which contains Bee Build powder, pollen and sugar syrup.
+We stock Bee build pollen substitute in powder form and also Bee Build Sausages, which contains Bee Build powder, pollen and sugar syrup.
 It comes in a plastic sausage skin & is a protein pattie for internal feeding on top of or between Brood frames.
 We also carry the original formula with added Spirulina. in the same size containers.
 In addition, we also stock numerous sugar syrup delivery systems, which are all available for viewing on our products page.

 Feeding your bees with sugar syrup

 Honey bees store honey in the hive to provide food for winter and for other times when there are few or no nectar secreting flowers available.
 When nectar is in short supply or unavailable, bees draw on their honey stores in the hive.
 During these times, it is important to frequently monitor the amount of honey in the hive because when it has all gone, the colony will starve.

 It is extremely important not to feed honey to bees unless it is from your own disease free hives.
 Spores of American foulbrood disease can be present in honey.
 Feeding honey from an unknown source, for example, a supermarket or even another beekeeper, may cause infection in your hives.

 If sugar syrup is fed in the open, bees from nearby managed and feral colonies will be attracted.
 You will end up feeding other bees as well as your own.
 Besides being a waste of money, feeding in the open may cause robber bee activity in the apiary and possible interchange of bee disease pathogens.
 Placement of sugar syrup or dry sugar in hives is best done towards evening to minimise any tendency for bees to rob the hives that are fed.